influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/join.md

-If a column exists on both sides of the join and is used in in the `SELECT`, `ON`, `WHERE`, `HAVING`, `GROUP BY`, or `ORDER BY` clause, you must [specify which table the column is from](#specify-table).
-For example, if both sides of the join have a `time` column and you want to sort results by time, you must just a side of the join from which to use the time column:
+If a column exists on both sides of the join and is used in in the `SELECT`, `ON`, `WHERE`, `HAVING`, `GROUP BY`, or `ORDER BY` clause, you must [fully-qualified reference](#fully-qualified-reference).
+For example, if both sides of the join have a `time` column and you want to sort results by time, you must specifiy which side of the join to use the time column from:

 ```sql
 ...